zexueteh/ip/docs/README.md

 /todo Go to the gym
 ```
 **Expected Output**
+Task added with specified description.
+Backslash characters are reserved for command words and argument flags e.g. /todo, /by.
+Command words are case-insensitive.
 ```
 Yes Captain.
 I've added the following task:
 [T][ ] Go to the gym